 - A refund

-Remember to inquire with airline representatives about these entitlements if your plans change.
-They are obligated to tell you about your rights when there’s a significant delay or cancellation.
+Don’t forget to ask airline representatives about these things if your plans change.
+They have to inform you about your rights when there’s a significant delay or cancellation.

 Marabu Flight Delay Compensation

-Travel setbacks from Marabu can be very frustrating.
-However there’s a silver lining: if you’re delayed for more than three hours because of the airline’s fault, you might be able to get some compensation.
+Delays with flights from Marabu can be very frustrating.
+However there’s a bright side: if you’re stuck waiting for more than three hours due to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are on your side.
-You could be eligible for up to €600 per person.
-What matters is when you arrive, not when you take off.
+Laws in the UK and EU are on your side.
+You could receive up to €600 per person.
+What matters is when you reach your destination, not when you take off.
 So pay attention to your arrival time if you want to seek flight delay compensation.

-The amount you receive depends on how far you’re flying.
-A brief trip won’t be compensated as highly as a longer flight, even if they’re both delayed the same amount of time.
+Your compensation depends on your flight distance.
+A short flight won’t be compensated as highly as a longer flight, even if they’re both delayed the same amount of time.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |